22 Outstanding Pictures of Owls That You Need to See

 “I live in northeast Ohio.
 My friends and I love to explore and experience the best of each season.
 This past year, there was a rare influx of snowy owls in Ohio.
 We heard there was one staying consistently at a farm, so we headed there, hoping to catch a glimpse.
 This magnificent bird was sitting on a post, seemingly waiting for us,” says Katie Heade.

-baby owls
+baby owls, how to attract owls

 Courtesy Brent Barnes